commercetools/commercetools-sync-java/docs/usage/INVENTORY_SYNC.md

       An example of use can be found [here](https://github.com/commercetools/commercetools-sync-java/blob/master/src/integration-test/java/com/commercetools/sync/inventories/InventorySyncItTest.java#L284).
     - If not provided, it is set to `false` by default.

-- `batchSize`
-a number that could be used to set the batch size with which inventory entries are fetched and processed with, as inventory entries are obtained from the target CTP project in batches for better performance.
-The algorithm accumulates up to
-`batchSize` inventory entries from the input list, then fetches the corresponding inventory entries from the target CTP project in a single request, and then performs the update actions needed.
-Playing with this option can slightly improve or reduce processing speed.
-An example of use can be found [here](https://github.com/commercetools/commercetools-sync-java/blob/master/src/integration-test/java/com/commercetools/sync/inventories/InventorySyncItTest.java#L318).
-    - If not provided, it is set to `30` by default.

 - `errorCallBack`
 a callback that is called whenever an event occurs during the sync process that represents an error.
 An example of use can be found [here](https://github.com/commercetools/commercetools-sync-java/blob/master/src/integration-test/java/com/commercetools/sync/inventories/InventorySyncItTest.java#L391).

 - `warningCallBack`
 a callback that is called whenever an event occurs during the sync process that represents a warning.

-- `allowUuid`
-a flag, if set to `true`, enables the user to use keys with UUID format for references.
-By default, it is set to `false`.

 - `beforeUpdateCallback`
 a filter function which can be applied on a generated list of update actions.
 It allows the user to intercept inventory